Directors and Officers

 Vera has a degree in nutrition and has been a practicing nutritionist for a number of years.
 She has been vegetarian most of her adult life and vegan the last twelve.
 An avid cook since an early age, she now enjoys introducing people to healthy vegan fare as a vegan cooking instructor.

-Tom graduated from Michigan State University in 1993 and is currently pursuing a Graduate Certificate in Nonprofit Management at Eastern Michigan University.
-After attending a VegMichigan Vegfest, his eyes were opened to the cruel realities of eating meat, eggs, and dariy and he has made it his life’s work to convince others to move towards a vegan diet.
+Tom graduated from Michigan State University in 1993 with a finance degree and began his career working for the Detroit Tigers.
+He is currently pursuing a Graduate Certificate in Nonprofit Management at Eastern Michigan University.
+After attending a VegMichigan Vegfest, his eyes were opened to the health, environmental, and ethical benefits of becoming vegan.

 Kim became a humane educator after receiving her Master’s in Education from the Institute for Humane Education.
 In college, she interned at Farm Sanctuary in California, and helped to take care of the rescued farm animals.
 While she was there she realized what she wanted to do with her life, to educate others and spread awareness about the issues facing our world.
 She currently works for a nonprofit organization that teaches youth about animal protection, human rights, and environmental stewardship.
 Kim is a longtime vegan and activist who works everyday to create a more humane and sustainable world for all.